-The Company has completed its new enterprise resource planning ("ERP") system implementation, SAP's S4/HANA which is expected to improve the efficiency of certain financial and related business processes.
+The Company has We have completed its our new enterprise resource planning ("ERP") system implementation, SAP's S4/HANA which is expected to improve the efficiency of certain financial and related business processes.
 The implementation of SAP's S4/HANA is expected to strengthen the financial controls by automating certain manual processes and standardizing business processes and reporting across the organization.
-The Company will continue to evaluate and monitor the internal controls over financial reporting during this period of change and will continue to evaluate the operating effectiveness of related key controls.
+The Company We will continue to evaluate and monitor the internal controls over financial reporting during this period of change and will continue to evaluate the operating effectiveness of related key controls.
 For a discussion of risks related to the implementation of new systems, please see the section in our Quarterly Report on Form 10-Q filed with the SEC on February 8, 2024 titled "Risk Factors".
+Factors."